 In the summer of 1955, 14-year-old Emmett Till had just finished the seventh grade in Chicago.
 He had convinced his mother, Mamie, to forgo a planned family vacation and allow him to visit his great-uncle, Moses Wright, in Tallahatchie County, Mississippi.
-Mamie knew Emmett to be a responsible child, but also high spirited and at times, a prankster.
-Before he left, Mamie counseled Emmett to be polite and not provoke the white people.
-She gave him a ring that had belonged to his deceased father, Louis Till.
+Mamie knew Till to be a responsible child, but also high spirited and at times, a prankster.
+Before he left, Mamie counseled Till to be polite and not provoke the white people.
+She gave him a ring that had belonged to his deceased father, Louis.

 Tallahatchie County in 1955 was economically and cultural depressed area of northern Mississippi.
 Most of the population had only a grade school education.
 Two-thirds were African American, working as sharecroppers and subjugated by whites in every way.
 The 1954 landmark U.S. Supreme Court decision Brown v.
 Board of Education of Topeka Kansas, which outlawed segregation in public schools, was viewed as a death knell by most whites in the Deep South and Mississippi in particular.
 Many feared mixing of the races would encourage African Americans to step out of “their place” and threaten the social order.
 One state newspaper boldly declared, “Mississippi cannot and will not try to abide by such a decision.”

 Carolyn chose not to tell Roy of the encounter with Till after he returned home, but he found out through local gossip and became enraged.
-In the early morning hours of August 28, Bryant and his half-brother John Milam stormed into Moses Wight’s house, pulled Till out of bed, and dragged him to an awaiting pickup truck.
+In the early morning hours of August 28, Roy and his half-brother John Milam stormed into Wright’s house, pulled Till out of bed, and dragged him to an awaiting pickup truck.
 Wright and his wife fruitlessly pleaded with the men as they drove off into the night.

-Three days later, Emmet Till’s body was recovered from the Tallahatchie River, mutilated beyond recognition.
-Moses Wright only knew it was his nephew because of the ring he was wearing.
-Authorities wanted to quickly bury the body, but his mother, Mamie insisted it be sent back to Chicago.
+Three days later, Till’s body was recovered from the Tallahatchie River, mutilated beyond recognition.
+Wright only knew it was his nephew because of the ring he was wearing.
+Authorities wanted to quickly bury the body, but Mamie insisted it be sent back to Chicago.
 After seeing her son’s remains, she decided to have an open-casket funeral so the world could see what had happened.
-Thousands of mourners filed passed the casket and several African American publications printed graphic photos of Till’s body.
+Thousands of mourners filed past the casket and several African American publications printed graphic photos of Till’s body.

-By the time of the trial, Emmett Till’s murder had become a source of outrage throughout the country and in Tallahatchie County.
-Roy Bryant and John Milam were charged with kidnapping and murder.
-Among the many witnesses called during the five-day trial was Moses Wright who bravely testified that Bryant and Milan kidnapped Till.
+By the time of the trial, Till’s murder had become a source of outrage throughout the country and in Tallahatchie County.
+Roy and Milam were charged with kidnapping and murder.
+Among the many witnesses called during the five-day trial was Wright, who bravely testified that Roy and Milan kidnapped Till.
 It took the all-white, all-male jury only an hour to acquit Bryant and Milam.

 Two days before school opened, on September 2, 1957, Arkansas Governor Orval Faubus ordered the National Guard to bar African American students from entry to the state’s schools, stating it was “for their own protection.”
 The next day, federal court judge Richard Davies issued a counter-ruling that desegregation would proceed.